 ‘children’s unique care and learning needs are very well understood and provided for by skilled and committed staff’ (Ofsted)

-Of the many activities on offer at Crown, listed below are a few examples of what the children can choose to participate in: cooking and measuring, french puppet theatre, drama, story telling, growing and nurturing (eg watching eggs turn into creatures), making camps inside and outside, musical movement, dance, singing and instruments, sensory textures with foot painting, mini olympics, puppet shows, art and messy play, water play, sand play, computer activities, visits from firemen, police, nurses, hairdressers, etc. We continuously strive to enrich our children’s physical, educational, social, emotional and spritual development by introducing various additional activities on a regular basis (for example Lucy Sparkles and Friends music and dance classes and Zoolab).
+Of the many activities on offer at Crown, listed below are a few examples of what the children can choose to participate in: cooking and measuring, french puppet theatre, drama, story telling, growing and nurturing (eg watching eggs turn into creatures), making camps inside and outside, musical movement, dance, singing and instruments, sensory textures with foot painting, mini olympics, puppet shows, art and messy play, water play, sand play, computer activities, visits from firemen, police, nurses, hairdressers, etc. We continuously strive to enrich our children’s physical, educational, social, emotional and spiritual development by introducing various additional professionally run activities on a regular basis (for example Lucy Sparkles and Friends music and dance classes, Gymnastics, Teddy Tennis and Zoolab creature visits).
 As we feel that these extra ‘professionally run’ activities contribute to the whole ‘Crown’ experience we never ask our parents to pay any more than our stated fees for these newly added activities.

 ‘Parents are very happy with the service provided and this is epitomised by their praise for children’s rapidly developing speech and language, developing drawing and writing skills, eagerness to attend each day, and the commitment of staff who are ‘always happy and friendly’ (Ofsted)